mckn-larp/history/1-Sabbat/README.md

   Firebrand preacher.
 His words ignite loyalty—or suspicion.

 ### Gudrun
-- **Role:** Black Hand Liaison
+- **Role:** Black Hand
 - **Overview:**
-  Gudrun, a brutal Brujah Antitribu, represents the **Black Hand’s** interests in Knoxville.
+  Gudrun, a brutal Gangrel Antitribu, represents the **Black Hand’s** interests in Knoxville.
 She acts both as enforcer and recruiter, drawing the city's most promising killers into deeper, darker service.
 Her presence is a reminder that Knoxville is not isolated—the Sabbat at large watches.
 - **Reputation:**
   Unflinching, remorseless.
 Packs who attract her attention either rise swiftly... or vanish.